Edward Law, 1st Earl of Ellenborough: Family

 Lord Ellenborough was married twice.
-He married firstly Lady Octavia Catherine, daughter of Robert Stewart, 1st Marquess of Londonderry, in 1813.
+He married firstly Lady Octavia Catherine Stewart, daughter of Robert Stewart, 1st Marquess of Londonderry, in 1813.
 They had no children.
 She died of tuberculosis in March 1819.

 He married secondly Jane Digby, daughter of Admiral Sir Henry Digby.
 They had one child, the Hon.
 Arthur Dudley Law (15 February 1828 – 1 February 1830).
 Arthur's biological father was Jane's cousin; after her cousin ended their affair, she had at least two more affairs.
 After the news of her affair with Prince Felix of Schwarzenberg became public, Lord and Lady Ellenborough were divorced by Act of Parliament in 1830.

 He did not remarry, although he had illegitimate children with his mistress.
 The stage actor St. Clair Bayfield (born John St. Clair Roberts) was his grandson through his illegitimate daughter, Ida Roberts.

 Death

 Ellenborough died at his seat, Southam House, near Cheltenham, in December 1871, aged 81.
 On his death, the viscountcy and earldom became extinct while he was succeeded in the barony by his nephew, Charles Towry-Law, 3rd Baron Ellenborough.
 He was buried in the family mausoleum at Oxenton Church.